Blueberry Hill Nature Preserve

 Access and Activities

 The main entrance to the preserve is from Bayview Road in Grand Bay-Westfield where there is a parking area and a walking trail to the preserve.
-At this time, however, the construction of a bridge and the building of the approaches are underway and walking in this area is not permitted due the potential dangers during construction.
-Once construction is finished, this preserve will host 1.3 km of walking trails.
+Since the completion of the bridge crossing over Henderson Brook, there is increased accessibility through the preserve with 1.3 km of walking trails for visitors to enjoy.

 View or navigate to this preserve via Google Maps.